MarcinOrlowski/laravel-api-response-builder/README.md

     composer require marcin-orlowski/laravel-api-response-builder

-then publish default configuration file to `config/` folder of your app:
+If you want to change defaults then you should publish configuration file to your `config/` folder:

     php artisan vendor:publish

+and tweak according to your needs.
+If you are fine with defaults, this step can safely be skipped.

 #### Laravel setup ####